Aavii07/Notetaking-App/README.md

 # Notetaking-App

-This is a notetaking app created from scratch using React Native and Typescript and utilizing SQLite to store and manage all the notes.
+This is my very own notetaking app created from scratch using React Native cli with Typescript and utilizing SQLite to store and manage all the notes.

+Note that this app is only targeted and tested for android devices.